craftercms/craftercms/README.md

 * `currentPlatform`: What platform to build to (`linux` or `darwin`), default is the build machine's OS
 * `pushDockerImages`: Push the Docker images to DockerHub (if you have the right permissions), default `false`
 * `tagDockerImages`: Tag the Docker images with the tag provided (if you have the right permissions), default is not to tag
+* `tag`: Docker build option.
+The tag used on image build, typically will be the version number (e.g. `4.2.0`).
+* `enterprise`: Docker build option.
+If the enterprise edition and enterprise only images should be built.
+* `authoringBundle`: Docker build option.
+Can be the URL to download the authoring bundle, or the local tar.gz of the bundle, or the directory with the expanded bundle.
+* `deliveryBundle`: Docker build option.
+Can be the URL to download the delivery bundle, or the local tar.gz of the bundle, or the directory with the expanded bundle.

 # 3. Build Deployable Binaries